 Suppose you were driving underneath an eastward-moving thunderstorm at the same speed and in the same direction as the storm, so that you stayed under it for a few hours.
 From your point-of-view, it was raining the entire time you were driving.
 But from the point-of-view of people in the houses you passed, the thunderstorm approached, it rained really hard for twenty minutes, and then stopped raining.

-The people in houses formed a network of observers, and if they talked to each other, they would find that the thunderstorm moved rapidly from west to east in a path that rained on some houses and missed others.
-This point-of-view is called the Eulerian description because it follows the thunderstorm through a fixed set of locations.
+If the people in houses formed a network of observers, and if they talked to each other, they would find that the thunderstorm moved rapidly from west to east in a path that rained on some houses and missed others.
+This point-of-view is called the Eulerian description because observers are at fixed locations and see the storm only when it is over them.
 You, on the other hand, followed along with the thunderstorm; any changes you saw were due to changes in the thunderstorm’s intensity only.
 Your point-of-view was a Lagrangian description because you stayed with the storm.

-- Observes atmospheric properties and their changes at fixed points in space
+- Observes atmospheric properties and their changes at fixed locations

 - Is the way most weather observations are taken and the way the most weather prediction models do computations

-- Observes atmospheric properties and their changes in a moving air parcel
+- Observes atmospheric properties and their changes following a moving air parcel

 - Tracks changes within the air parcel as it moves